 Schools are able to choose how to best spend this money in order to support individual and groups of children, according to their specific needs.
 It is not the case that a specific amount of money must be spent on a particular child.

-Our impact can be seen in the progress the pupils make over the 4 years they are at Henlow Academy.
-Through analysis of the 2015 cohort Year 8 exit data, for the pupils at the school for the whole 4 years the FSM/EVER6 pupil’s progress was above their peers in Reading and Writing.
+The impact of provision from the Pupil Premium plan can be seen in the progress the pupils make over the 4 years they are at Henlow Academy.
+Through analysis of the 2015 cohort Year 8 exit data (for the pupils at the school for the whole 4 years) the FSM/EVER6 pupil’s progress was above their peers in Reading and Writing.
+In Maths, Reading and Writing the progress for Pupil Premium pupils is well above the National Expected Progress.
+Further evidence regarding attainment of Free-School Meals pupil’s can be seen for Free School Meals on the hyperlink below.

 Spending and Work

 The school is in the process of developing a new way of tracking projects and their impact on individuals.
 This will allow greater analysis of the success and impact of projects.
 This will also include tracking individualised spending on pupils and the impact this brings.
-We are in the process of developing provision maps for each child to track intervention and impact of interventions and support.
+Each Pupil Premium child has a provision map that is created to track intervention and impact of interventions and support.
+This is reviewed at 3 points throughout the year (Autumn, Spring and Summer).

-Guidance from government on how to spend the money directs schools to look at the Educational Endowment Foundation Teaching and Learning Toolkit (more information can be found here).
-This toolkit helps schools decide where is appropriate to spend their funding – by apportioning costs and months impact a particularl initiative can have.
+Guidance from government on how to spend the money directs schools to look at the Educational Endowment Foundation Teaching and Learning Toolkit (more information can be found https://educationendowmentfoundation.org.uk/resources/teaching-learning-toolkit ).
+This toolkit helps schools decide where is appropriate to spend their funding – by apportioning costs and months impact a particular initiative can have.
 At Henlow we have used this to decide how the money is spent.
 The impact in months can be seen on the provisional spend document for the year.
-A large proportion of the money is being spent directly on Teaching and Learning, as the EEF toolkit advises that the biggest difference that can be made to pupils progress and development is in the classroom.
+A large proportion of the money is being spent directly on Teaching and Learning, as the EEF toolkit advises that the biggest difference that can be made to pupils’ progress and development is in the classroom.

-Quite often the impact of the way the Pupil Premium money is spent cannot be measured numerically through progress and academic achievement.
+Quite often the impact of specific interventions that Pupil Premium money is spent cannot be measured numerically through progress and academic achievement.
 For some pupils there may be social and emotional barriers.
-For the year 2016/17 we are using a programme that will numerically track pupils’ feelings towards school and learning as well as how they feel socially and emotionally.
+For the year 2017/18 we are using a programme that will numerically track pupils’ feelings towards school and learning as well as how they feel socially and emotionally.
 By providing appropriate training for staff, employing a School Counsellor and Pastoral Intervention Leader, the school provides support and encouragement that allows pupils to feel safe and able to access learning.
-This package should help us in some way as to measuring this impact.
+This package should help us in some way to measuring this impact.

 Purple Club Relaunch